paszu/3DSRepo/Troubleshooting.md

    2. Take out the SD card.
    3. Power on the 3DS.
    4. When the home menu appears, reinsert your SD card.
-   5. You may consider running a downgrade checker to see if you have a partial downgrade.
 2. If you have a hardmod and a NAND backup, flash the backup back to SysNAND.
 3. Try booting into recovery mode and updating your system.
    *This probably will not work for an Old 3DS downgraded to 2.1.0*